pauloricardo50/meteor/mup/docs.md

 - Disk: `30GB`
 - OS: Ubuntu 18 LTS

+## External IP Address

+We use managed instance groups for both production and staging.
+Since they are managed, they use an ephemeral external IP address, which changes whenever the server is stoped or restarted.
+When it changes, we will need to update the IP whitelist in Atlas.

 # Load balancing and SSL termination

 ## Backends

+TODO: this section is outdated.
 The target is a network endpoint group named `e-potek-staging` or `e-potek-prod`.
 It is located in zone `a` of the europe-6 region.
 All Virtual Machines part of the network endpoint should be in this region.

 When using a network endpoint group the balancing mode is always `rate`.
 Since it isn't important for us, we can set a high number for the maximum such as `10,000`.